I'm New at Emmanuel

 Nobody likes to be yelled at or brow-beaten, so you won't get that.
 You also won't hear a lot of rules and regulations.
 All of that conveys we relate to God based on our performance.
 We don't.
 That's the anti-gospel.
 Instead, everything depends on God's graciousness on our behalf, in everything.
 Getting hold of that, though, has enormous implications for our life and relationships.
 So mostly, that's what you'll hear about: how God and what he has done for us is greater than we've ever dared imagine, and how that changes everything.

-We have nursery and classes for all ages at 9:30am on Sunday mornings (beginning Sept 7).
+From September through May, we have nursery and classes for all ages at 9:20am on Sunday mornings.
 During the service at 10:30am, we offer nursery for children 0-24 months and Sunday School for 2-3 year olds.
 Older children begin the service with their parents.
 Prior to the sermon, parents are given the option whether to have their children remain with them or participate in Children’s Church for ages 4-7 years old.
 Learn more about nursery and classes for children and youth at Emmanuel's Family Ministries.

-Beginning September 7, Emmanuel will offer Sunday morning Discipleship Classes for children, youth and adults from 9:30am-10:15am.
+From September through May, Emmanuel offers Sunday morning Discipleship Classes for children, youth and adults from 9:20am-10:15am.
 Nursery will also be provided.
 Learn about the Discipleship Classes.

 Please feel free to wear whatever you like.
 We've seen the range from shorts to suits--but if it helps, most people wear what could be called "dressy casual."
 Since the point isn't what you're wearing, but who you're worshipping, there's no dress code.